OpenAnswers/top4j/docs/JMX_INTERFACE.md

 **AgentStats** [io.top4j:type=Agent,statsType=AgentStats]
 ---------------------------------------------------------
-**Description:** Used to persist and expose stats relating to the top4J JavaAgent run-time.
+**Description:** Used to store and expose stats relating to the Top4J JavaAgent run-time.

 ### Attributes

-**AgentCpuTime:** The amount of CPU time in milliseconds consumed by the top4J JavaAgent background threads.
+**AgentCpuTime:** The amount of CPU time in milliseconds consumed by the Top4J JavaAgent background threads.

-**AgentCpuUtil:** The percentage CPU utilisation of the top4J JavaAgent background threads.
+**AgentCpuUtil:** The percentage CPU utilisation of the Top4J JavaAgent background threads.

-**Iterations:** The number of top4J JavaAgent stats update iterations since the JavaAgent was enabled.
+**Iterations:** The number of Top4J JavaAgent stats update iterations since the JavaAgent was enabled.

 **BlockedThread:** [io.top4j:type=JVM,statsType=BlockedThread,rank=N]
 ---------------------------------------------------------------------
-**Description:** Used to persist and expose stats relating to a thread that has been blocked for some time during the last iteration.
+**Description:** Used to store and expose stats relating to a thread that has been blocked for some time during the last iteration.
 Each blocked thread is ranked between 1 and N via the "rank" attribute on the BlockedThread MBean Object Name, where 1 is the thread that has been blocked the most and N is the thread that has been blocked the least (out of the top ranked blocked threads).

 ### Attributes